Back to Guides

 Decision memo

-Portugal Golden Visa vs D7 Visa for Americans
+Portugal Golden Visa vs Residency Program for Americans

-Portugal Golden Visa and the D7 solve different problems.
+Portugal Golden Visa and the Golden Visa solve different problems.
 Americans should compare stay requirements, capital commitment, lifestyle pressure, and long-term flexibility before they assume the cheaper route is the better fit.

 Browse the guide library